emmajanedrews/base-template/_posts/2017-11-21-5-surprising-benefits-of-buying-in-the-fall-or-winter.md

 {% include youtube.html %}

 Do you feel like you’ve missed the boat on this year’s real estate market?
-Though you may be seeing fewer “For Sale” signs out in people’s yards—don’t give up.
+Although you may be seeing fewer "For Sale" signs in people's yards, you shouldn't give up.
 Today, I’d like to share five surprising benefits of buying in the fall or winter.

 **1. Tax breaks.** Any payments you make this year can be written off on your taxes, meaning that buying before the end of the year can have some great financial advantages.&nbsp;

 **2. Home for the holidays.** If you are about to buy or are looking to buy soon, you’ve still got a chance of finding the right home before the holiday season.
-What better way to celebrate than to do so from your own, new home?&nbsp;
+What better way to celebrate than to do so from your own new home?&nbsp;

 {% include pullquote.html %}